 - Already settled?
 Don’t forget to check on your house insurance – you might be due a refund!

 Just like with house insurance, your contents insurance remains important while you’re selling your home – in fact, it may need a review.

 Essentially, your contents insurance covers what you’ve insured at the location you’ve insured it at – normally, your home.
 But, when selling a home, many people declutter, and temporarily shift some of their contents to another family member’s home, or a storage unit.
 Whether these items are covered at their new (temporary) location depends on your policy.
-Our Plus Contents policy covers your contents stored at a commercial storage facility for less than six months, up to $20,000*.
+Our Plus and Premium contents policies cover your contents temporarily stored at a commercial storage facility for up to $20,000*.